b4rton/signal-newsroom/README.md

 ## By Barton Gellman
 *Updated 8/17/17.
 Comments welcome.*

-Individual journalists have for some time been using [Signal Private Messenger](https://whispersystems.org/), which runs on most smartphones and desktop computers, for secure communications with their sources.
-In a more recent trend, news organizations have begun to repurpose Signal as a dropbox for the general public.
-Prominent display of a newsroom-wide Signal account number invites anyone with a confidential tip to make first contact, find the right journalist, send information, and develop an ongoing reporter-source relationship.
-Signal offers strong encryption and a measure of anonymity.
-Newsrooms can make it a safer channel with a few additional precautions.
+Individual journalists have used [Signal Private Messenger](https://whispersystems.org/) for some time to communicate with confidential sources.
+Ordinarily this requires a prior relationship and exchange of telephone numbers between reporter and source.
+More recently, news organizations have begun to repurpose Signal as a dropbox for tips from the general public to the newsroom at large.
+By publishing the telephone number of a newsroom-wide Signal account, they offer potential sources a secure way to make first contact, find the right reporter and send information in any electronic form.
+Although Signal has strong security features, a few precautions can make it even safer.

 ## Risks